 In other words, resumes should reflect the key points: your strengths, advantages, and achievements.
 Each word you use in it should make sense; otherwise, there is no need for using it.

-Programmers have a chance to land job easy and fast with our web developer resume writing tips.
+Programmers have a chance to land a job easy and fast with our web developer resume writing tips.

 General Features That Make CV vs Resume Different